 The West Branch Area School District Board of School Directors is committed to providing all students with a safe, healthy, and civil school environment in which all members of the school community are treated with mutual respect, tolerance, and dignity.
 To that end, the school district has in place policies, and practices that are designed to reduce and eliminate bullying and harassment when they occur.
-The West Branch Elementary School has adopted the Olweus Bullying Prevention Model.

-This policy is in effect while students are on property within the jurisdiction of the school district; while on school-contracted or school-operated vehicles; and while attending or engaged in school-sponsored activities.
+This policy is in effect while students are on property within jurisdiction of the school district; while on school-contracted or school-operated vehicles; and while attending or engaged in school-sponsored activities.
 Students who file a bullying complaint or who have assisted or participated in any manner in a bullying investigation may not be retaliated against.